RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Infrastructure_Services.md

 - Transferring **from another cloud storage provider** Use **Storage Transfer Service**.
 - Transferring **less than 1 TB** from on-premises or from another Cloud Storage region Use **gsutil**.
 - Transferring **more than 1 TB** from on-premises Use **Transfer service for on-premises data**.

+**BigQuery Data Transfer Service**:- It is a fully managed service that automates the transfer of data from SaaS applications like Google Analytics, into BigQuery.
+   - This service simplifies the process of importing data from Google Analytics and provides features like scheduling, monitoring, and error handling.
+   - It automate the data movement from data sources such as Google Ads and Google AD Manager.
+   -  BigQuery Transfer Service has a **restrictive destination** - it can only load data into BigQuery datasets and **cannot transfer the ingested data anywhere else outside of BigQuery**.

+- BigQuery has two different mechanisms for querying external data: **external tables and federated queries**.
+- Query performance for **external data sources may not be as high** as querying data in a native BigQuery table.
+- If query speed is a priority, load the data into BigQuery instead of setting up an external data source.
+- Federated storage is used to query data stored in Cloud Storage, Bigtable, or Google Drive,Cloud SQL,Cloud Spanner.
+- An external data source (also known as a **federated data source**) is a data source that allows you to query directly even though the data is not stored in BigQuery.using external tables in BigQuery is useful for such cases:
+  - Perform ETL operations on data.
+  - Frequently changed data.
+  - Data is being ingested periodically.
+  - Temporary tables will be available for approximately 24 hours.
+- When accessing external data, you can create either **permanent or temporary external tables**.
+  - Permanent external tables are linked to external sources and created in datasets with access controls.
+Useful for ongoing access.
+  - Temporary external tables are created in a special dataset and last ~24 hours.
+Useful for one-time operations like data loading.
+  - Permanent tables allow dataset-level access controls.
+Temporary tables do not support access controls.
+- BigQuery maintains a **seven-day** history of changes so that you can query a past snapshot(versions) of data.